grafana/tempo/docs/sources/tempo/setup/upgrade.md

 With this release, vParquet is being deprecated.
 Tempo 2.4 will still read vParquet1 blocks.
 However, Tempo will fail to configure them. [[PR 3377](https://github.com/grafana/tempo/pull/3377/files#top)]

-For information on upgrading, refer to [Change the block format to vParquet3](https://grafana.com/docs/tempo/latest/setup/upgrade/) upgrade documentation.
+For information on changing the vParquet version, refer to [Choose a different block format](https://grafana.com/docs/tempo/next/configuration/parquet#choose-a-different-block-format).

 ### Cache configuration refactored